SpaceShipTwo: Fleet history

-SpaceShipTwo (and the WhiteKnightTwo launcher aircraft) are built by The Spaceship Company, originally formed as a joint venture between Scaled Composites and Virgin Galactic.
-Virgin Galactic bought out Scaled Composites' interest in TSC in 2012, and TSC is now a wholly owned subsidiary of Virgin Galactic.
+SpaceShipTwo (and the WhiteKnightTwo launcher aircraft) were built by The Spaceship Company, originally formed as a joint venture between Scaled Composites and Virgin Galactic.
+Virgin Galactic bought out Scaled Composites' interest in TSC in 2012, and TSC became a wholly owned subsidiary of Virgin Galactic.

-The launch customer of SpaceShipTwo is Virgin Galactic, who as of 2005 had publicly announced they had ordered five vehicles, but only three had been ordered by 2015.
+The launch customer of SpaceShipTwo was Virgin Galactic, who as of 2005 had publicly announced they had ordered five vehicles, but only three had been ordered by 2015.
 The first SS2 was named VSS Enterprise.
 The "VSS" prefix stands for "Virgin Space Ship".
 VSS Enterprise was the first to fly; it was destroyed in a crash on 31 October 2014.
 The build of VSS Unity was about 65% complete in early November 2014, and Virgin Galactic expected it to be complete in 2015.
 It was unveiled in February 2016 and performed its first powered flight in April 2018.
 The third SpaceShipTwo was expected to commence construction by the end of 2015.

+Unity was retired on 8 June 2024 after its final flight took place on that date, as Virgin Galactic shifted its focus to the next generation Delta-class vehicles.
+At the time, the only SpaceShipTwos completed and flown were the Enterprise and the Unity.

 Launch sites

-SpaceShipTwo is launched from the WhiteKnightTwo launcher aircraft, which takes off from the Mojave Air and Space Port in California during testing.
-Spaceport America (formerly Southwest Regional Spaceport), a US$212 million spaceport in New Mexico, partly funded by the state government, will become the permanent launch site when commercial launches begin.
+SpaceShipTwo was launched from the WhiteKnightTwo launcher aircraft, which took off from the Mojave Air and Space Port in California during testing.
+Spaceport America (formerly Southwest Regional Spaceport), a US$212 million spaceport in New Mexico, partly funded by the state government, became the permanent launch site for the latter part of test flight programme and for commercial launches.

 Ships in class

 Two further ships were under construction by 2016.
 It is unclear whether these are now designated to be SpaceShip III class vehicles.
+As of 2024, the only SpaceShipTwo-class vehicles completed and flown are Enterprise and Unity.